 - Decommission the file server.
 Perform this step only after migrating all data from the file server, such as home directories, when you are certain that you will not be returning to the file server.

-- Delete all the Azure blob containers that were created during the upload to Azure.
+- Delete all the Azure blob containers created during the upload to Azure.